Piano Concerto No. 1 (Rubinstein)

 The Piano Concerto No. 1 in E minor, Op.
-25, written in 1850 and published in 1858 by Anton Rubinstein is a Romantic concerto is dedicated to Alexander Villoing, the composer's principal piano teacher.
+25, written in 1850 and published in 1858 by Anton Rubinstein is a Romantic concerto is dedicated to Alexandre Villoing, the composer's principal piano teacher.
 It is his fourth attempt at writing a concerto, two were from 1849 and were lost while the third from the same year was transformed into a Piano Octet, Op.
 9. Although the First Concerto is the most traditional of the five concerti, a characteristic leonine quality in the piano scoring often emerges throughout.

 Structure

 The concerto is in three movements: